Get a free, no obligation personal loan quote with rates as low as 9.99%

 What if I’ve lost my CRA cheque?

 If you’ve lost your CRA cheque, you can ask for a duplicate payment by signing into your CRA My Account and selecting “Uncashed cheques”.
-You can contact the CRA using the individual tax and benefit enquiries lines.
-The CRA will verify your account and may send you forms to fill out, they will issue a replacement payment once the verification is complete.
+You can contact the CRA to have your account verified.
+Then, the CRA may send you forms to fill out, then will issue a replacement payment once the verification is complete.

 How can I ensure I don’t miss a CRA payment?